rukai/PF_Sandbox/editor-tutorial.md

 `package:help`

-We use the help command to tell us what an object is capable of and what other objects it contains.
+We use the help command to learn what an object can do and what other objects it contains.
 By looking under the Accessors section, we can see that the package contains fighters, stages, meta, and rules.
 Lets further investigate fighters.

 `package.fighters:help`

-## Menu/Game difference

-While in game commands are run on the game object. (which contains the package) While in menu commands are run on the package object.
-So commands that work in game wont necessarily work in the menu and vice versa.

-This is awkward to use so in the future a package holder object will be added so commands on the package succeed wherever they are run.

 ## Save/Reload